Internet in the Philippines

-Internet in the Philippines first became available on March 29, 1994, 10:18 a.m.
-With the Philippine Network Foundation (PHNet) connecting the country and its people to Sprint in the United States via a 64 kbit/s link.
+Internet in the Philippines first became available on March 29, 1994, 10:18 a.m., with the Philippine Network Foundation (PHNet) connecting the country and its people to Sprint in the United States via a 64 kbit/s link.

-As of February 2022, there are around 76 million people using the internet in the country, penetrating 68% of the total population.
+As of February 2023, there are 85.16 million internet users in the country, where internet penetration stood at 73.1% of the total population.

 History

 Timeline

 The early history of the Internet in the Philippines started with the establishment of Bulletin Board Systems (BBS) by local computer hobbyists and enthusiasts.
 They were able to link their BBS's using a dial-up connection protocol enabling them to participate in discussion forums, send messages and share files.